 A business plan is a straightforward document.
 In it, you’ll include market research, your overall goals for the business, and your strategies for achieving those goals.

-But what’s a business case, and why do you need one if a business plan outlines everything else?
+But what is a business case and why do you need one if a business plan outlines everything else?

-A business case zooms in.
-It looks at a specific problem and how you can solve it.
-Think of a business case as the reason you create a project that you’re going to manage in the first place.
+A business case takes a closer look at a specific problem and how you can solve it.
+Think of a business case as the reason you create a project you’re going to manage in the first place.

 What is a business case?